 I sometimes get calls from realtors looking for “light staging”, where only one room is done or a few rooms only partially done.
 I do not accept these jobs because I think it is a waste of the home seller’s money.
 The end result looks odd, as if the movers forgot to take all the furniture and left a few pieces, and it certainly does not create the effect that buyers will fall in love with!
 Sellers, using this method will cost you more in the end!

 You are probably wondering, how much of a difference will professional home staging really make in my sales price or in how fast I can sell my home?
-Here is some information from some studies that were done by the Real Estate Staging Association.
-There are no guarantees, as every home sale is different and a variety of factors can affect your sale (such as location, condition, realtor marketing, asking price etc.) but here are some findings to guide you.
+Information is often published by the Real Estate Staging Association and National Association of Realtors and other publishers every year or two.
+The numbers vary each year, and there are no guarantees, as every home sale is different and a variety of factors can affect your sale (such as location, condition, realtor marketing, asking price etc.) but here are some guidelines.

-- Up to 71% of Realtors think staging increases the amount buyers are willing to offer between 1-20%
+- The majority of Realtors think staging increases the amount buyers are willing to offer between 1-20%

 - Staging usually costs 0.5%-1% of the home’s value (my experience)